 Adult Highlights

-- Adult-only pool and relaxation areas
+- Adult-only pool and relaxation areas on most ships

-- Palo and Remy specialty dining on select ships
+- Adult-exclusive specialty dining on many ships

 - Lounges and cocktail spaces